 John Huston (1906-1987) was an Oscar® winner director and screenplay writer.
 Huston was involved in making movies from 1930 to 1987.
 During that time he was involved in many classic films.
 His movies were nominated for a combined total of 86 Oscars®…winning 14 Oscars® in different categories.
 When looking at adjusted domestic box office….John Huston’s movies grossed over 4 BILLION dollars.
 So with all of these stellar numbers, I felt it was time for John Huston to finally have his own UltimateMovieRankings page……plus it was a requested page by RW, Timlin33, and CameroonWake.

 His IMDb page shows 40 writing credits, 54 acting credits, 47 directing credits and 9 producing credits from 1930-1988.
 This page will rank 52 John Huston movies from Best to Worst in six different sortable columns of information.
 Television shows, shorts, cameos and movies that were not released in North American theaters were not included in the rankings.

 John Huston Movies Can Be Ranked 6 Ways In This Table

 The really cool thing about this table is that it is “user-sortable”.
 Rank the movies anyway you want.

-- Sort John Huston movies by the stars of the movie
+- Sort John Huston movies by Huston stars or co-stars

 - Sort John Huston movies how they were received by critics and audiences.
 60% rating or higher should indicate a good movie.